 No. We will not negotiate existing levels of protection for the sake of an agreement.
 Our high level of protection here in Europe is non-negotiable.
 But let us not forget that the US also takes protection of its citizens very seriously.
+Both the EU and the US are committed to high levels of protection for our citizens, but we go about it in different ways.
+The EU sometimes relies more on regulations, the US more on litigation.
+Both approaches can be effective, but neither is perfect.
+There is room to learn from each other.

-The negotiations will not be about lowering standards: they are about getting rid of tariffs and useless red-tape while keeping high standards in place.
+This is not a race to the bottom.
+Making our regulations more compatible does not mean going for the lowest common denominator, but rather seeing where we diverge unnecessarily.
 There will be no compromise whatsoever on safety, consumer protection or the environment.
 But there will be a willingness to look pragmatically on whether we can do things better and in a more coordinated fashion.
 Obviously, each side will keep the right to regulate environmental, safety and health issues at the level each side considers appropriate.